 The pathology of brainstem gliomas is complex.
-Although pure low-grade and high-grade tumors do exist, more commonly a mixed glial pattern is seen, with areas of low-grade glioma in contiguity with regions of frank anaplasia (45).
+Although pure low-grade and high-grade tumors do exist, more commonly a mixed glial pattern is seen, with areas of low-grade glioma in contiguity with regions of frank anaplasia (46).
 For unclear reasons, the location of the tumor within the brainstem is often related to pathology, as benign lesions tend to occur more frequently in the mesencephalon and the low medulla.
 Therefore, brainstem gliomas are separated into three relatively distinct, but overlapping, groups: (1) diffuse pontine gliomas, (2) tectal lesions, and (3) cervicomedullary masses.
 As of 2016, due to the recognition that nearly 80% of diffuse intrinsic gliomas of the brainstem have a H3K27M mutation and that infiltrating gliomas of pons behave similarly to those of the midbrain or thalamus, the WHO created a new tumor category: diffuse midline glioma, H3 K27M; this essentially replaces the nomenclature of these tumors as diffuse intrinsic pontine gliomas (DIPGs) (47).
 The most current classification has not altered that categorization (48).

 Diffuse intrinsic brainstem gliomas almost always involve the pons, with or without extension to other brainstem sites, and constitute the majority of childhood tumors.
 These primarily pontine or diffuse intrinsic tumors make up approximately 80% of all brainstem gliomas and are highly resistant to treatment.
 Pathologically intrinsic diffuse brainstem tumors usually display mixed features, including areas of malignancy.

-Up to 10% of brainstem gliomas arise in the medulla or at the cervicomedullary junction (16; 74).
-These tumors tend to be dorsally exophytic and histopathologically low-grade--the majority being pilocytic astrocytomas.
+Up to 10% of brainstem gliomas arise in the medulla or at the cervicomedullary junction (16; 76).
+These tumors tend to be dorsally exophytic and histopathologically low grade--the majority being pilocytic astrocytomas.
 Such cervicomedullary tumors carry a more favorable prognosis and may be amenable to total, or near-total, surgical resection.

 Despite the initial variability in clinical presentation and histopathologic features at the time of diagnosis, later in the course of disease, the majority of patients with progressive brainstem gliomas will be found to harbor tumors that show areas of malignancy.
 It is unclear whether this finding represents a dedifferentiation of the tumor or whether malignant foci were present in the tumor at the time of diagnosis.
 At the time of progression, intrinsic brainstem gliomas tend to be extremely bulky and infiltrative, essentially destroying the normal architecture of the brainstem.
 Leptomeningeal dissemination is not rare at the time of disease progression, occurring in up to one third of patients at initial relapse.

-Diffuse intrinsic brainstem gliomas classically present with the triad of cranial neuropathies, ataxia, and long tract signs (58).
+Diffuse intrinsic brainstem gliomas classically present with the triad of cranial neuropathies, ataxia, and long tract signs (60).
 The type of neurologic compromise present is obviously dependent on the location of the tumor.
 Because the majority of diffuse intrinsic brainstem gliomas arise in the pons, sixth and seventh nerve dysfunction are most frequent.
 Lower cranial nerve deficits may also occur but are infrequently the first sign of diffuse intrinsic lesions.
 Rarely, patients will present with an isolated cranial neuropathy, such as peripheral seventh nerve palsy.
 The majority of patients will have some type of gait disturbance at the time of diagnosis.
 This disturbance is often an intermixture of long tract signs and ataxia.
 The classical presentation of crossed hemiparesis, with a seventh nerve palsy on one side and arm and leg weakness on the other side, clearly points to intrinsic lateralized brainstem involvement.
 Although the majority of tumors occur in young school-aged children, tumors may arise in adolescents and young adults.
 Older children, comprising about 20% of all pediatric patients with diffuse midline gliomas, tend to present with a longer symptom duration than younger children (17).

 Occasionally, focal pontine lesions will arise, presenting with isolated seventh nerve palsies.
 These lesions are usually pilocytic astrocytomas and seem to carry a better prognosis (14).

 The overall prognosis for the majority of patients with brainstem gliomas is poor.
-Patients with diffuse intrinsic brainstem gliomas rarely survive as less than 10% of patients are alive and free of progressive disease 18 months following diagnosis and treatment with radiotherapy (45; 53; 54; Hoffman et al, 2018).
-Most patients relapse five to 12 months after initial treatment.
-Up to 20% of children will have evidence of leptomeningeal dissemination prior to death (27).
+Patients with diffuse intrinsic brainstem gliomas rarely survive as less than 10% of patients are alive and free of progressive disease 18 months following diagnosis and treatment with radiotherapy (46; 55; 56; 32).
+Most patients relapse 5 to 12 months after initial treatment.
+Up to 20% of children will have evidence of leptomeningeal dissemination prior to death (28).
 Younger children, especially those less than three years of age at diagnosis, may be more responsive to chemotherapy and have a better prognosis (10).

 A 12-year-old boy developed double vision approximately two weeks prior to this evaluation.
 In addition, he had increased clumsiness, and, during the week prior to his assessment, had developed some difficulty swallowing.
 His speech had become garbled, and he had mild but constant headaches.
 Two days before the evaluation there had been some associated nausea and intermittent vomiting.